balderdashy/sails-docs/concepts/ORM/Attributes.md

 > The `columnName` property is not valid for plural associations (that is, attributes with their `collection` property set).
 If you&rsquo;re trying to customize a join table for a many-to-many association, use the [`through` property](http://sailsjs.com/documentation/concepts/models-and-orm/associations/through-associations) instead.

-> The `columnName` property is not valid for plural associations (that is, attributes with their `collection` property set).
-If you&rsquo;re trying to customize a join table for a many-to-many association, use the [`through` property](http://sailsjs.com/documentation/concepts/models-and-orm/associations/through-associations) instead.